 For HDMI displays, Apple recommends using a USB-C to HDMI cable.
 Simply plug one end into your iPhone and the other into your display, and you can view videos, photos, or mirror your iPhone screen to a larger screen.

-The company also recommends using a $69 USB-C Digital AV Multiport Adapter, a display that supports HDR10 or Dolby Vision.
-Once you get the adapter, plug the USB-C end into your iPhone, an HDMI cable into the adapter, and the other end into the display.
+The company also recommends using the $69 USB-C Digital AV Multiport Adapter, which is compatible with HDR10 or Dolby Vision displays.
+Once you get the adapter, plug the USB-C end into your iPhone, plug an HDMI cable into the adapter, and then the other end into your display.

 It's important to mention that only adapters and cables that comply with the HDMI 2.0 standard can output video at 4K resolution and 60 Hz refresh rate.